gbgitch/EliteCustomButtonNames/ReadMe.md

 It's up to you but personally I like to leave the game's Products directory well alone and put up with the slightly ugly VID+PID naming convention.

 To clarify: if your device is named in `ControlSchemes\DeviceMappings.xml` then by all means use that name.
-If not, I would advise against editing `ControlSchemes\DeviceMappings.xml` and just got with the "VID+PID" name.
+If not, I would advise against editing `ControlSchemes\DeviceMappings.xml` and just go with the "VID+PID" name.

 Enjoy!